oceanprotocol-archive/dev-ocean/doc/architecture/computing-services.md

 section: concepts
 ---

+**NOTICE: Because the Keeper Contracts have been refactored, this spec is now out-of-date.
+It should be updated or replaced.**

 ## Motivation

 The most basic scenario for a Publisher is to provide access to the datasets they own or manage.